stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

 # Pulp Server

-In order to ensure reproducible builds, the appliance can build images using repository mirrors from StackHPC's Ark Pulp server.
-The appliance will sync relevant repositories to local Pulp server which will be used for image builds.
-Using a local server can be enabled by adding `pulp` to the build groups and overriding `dnf_repos_repolist` to point at content hosted on the local server.
+In order to ensure reproducible builds, the appliance can build images using repository mirrors from StackHPC's "Ark" Pulp server.
+The appliance can sync relevant repositories to a local Pulp server which will then be used instead of Ark.
+Using a local Pulp can be enabled by adding `pulp` to the build groups and overriding `dnf_repos_repolist` to point at content hosted on the local server.

 ## Deploying/configuring Pulp Server

 ### Deploying a Pulp server
 A playbook is provided to install and configure a Pulp server on a given host.
 Admin credentials for this server are automatically generated through the `ansible/adhoc/generate-passwords.yml' playbook.
 This can be run with
 `ansible-playbook ansible/adhoc/deploy-pulp.yml -e "pulp_server=<host_ip>"`
 This will print a Pulp endpoint which can be copied to your environments as appropriate.
 Ensure that the server is accessible on the specified port.
-Note that this server's content isn't authenticated so assumes the server is deployed behind a secure network.
+Note access to this server's content isn't authenticated so assumes the server is deployed behind a secure network.

 ### Using an existing Pulp server
 An existing Pulp server can be used to host Ark repos by overriding `pulp_site_password` and `appliances_pulp_url` in the target environment.
 Note that this assumes the same configuration as the appliance deployed pulp i.e no content authentication.